Dové Womé

-Sename Dové Womé Dobe (born 8 June 1991) is a Togolese professional footballer who plays as an attacking midfielder for Iraqi Premier League side Al-Diwaniya.
+Sename Dové Womé Dobe (born 8 June 1991) is a Togolese professional footballer who plays as an attacking midfielder.

 Club career

 Womé was born in Fiokpo, Togo.
 He began his career with Maranatha F.C. and earned in the 2008–09 season his first 23 professional matches in the Togolese Championnat National, before was in October 2009 loaned to Liberty Professionals.

 In January 2017 Womé joined Orlando Pirates on loan from SuperSport United.

 On 27 July 2018, Virsliga side FK Ventspils announced the signing of Womé.

 International career

 Womé earned his first call up to the Togo national team on 6 September 2009 for the World Cup Qualifying match against Morocco and made his international debut for Togo one month later, in a friendly on 14 October 2009 against Japan.
 Womé scored a goal in a friendly match against Bahrain, lost by 1–5.

 International goals

 Scores and results list Togo's goal tally first, score column indicates score after each Womé goal.